 Talking about income and debt shouldn’t be considered taboo.
 Including children in household chats about saving for a vacation or an unexpected bill can help them learn even more about earning, saving and spending money, as well as the differences between wants and needs.

-Here’s a list of upcoming events and seminars hosted by the Elevations team that may be helpful for you to further your financial education as an adult as well.
+Here’s a list of upcoming events and seminars hosted by the Elevations team that may be helpful for you.